Course Outline

 • Implementing Group Policy.

-• Describe the fundamental features of AD DS in a government context.
+• Describe the fundamental features of AD DS for government use.

-• Implement organizational units (OUs) for managing groups and objects in a government environment.
+• Create and manage organizational units (OUs) for groups and objects in government systems.

-• Configure client computers centrally with group policy objects (GPOs) for government use.
+• Configure client computers centrally with group policy objects (GPOs) for government operations.

-This module explains how, in addition to file and share permissions, data encryption can be used to restrict data access in a government setting.
+This module explains the importance of using multiple layers of security, including file and share permissions and data encryption, to restrict data access in government IT environments.

 Lessons